 The recipe that I give you today is one that I have made a million times.
-I have made this for my parents, for my family and for my friends.
+I have made this for my parents, for my family, and for my friends.
 I have no idea where it came from nor do I have the original recipe anywhere anymore.
 It is a delicious and easy recipe, that can also be made ahead.
-Perfect to celebrate on Mother’s Day for a brunch, lunch or even dinner.
+Perfect to celebrate on Mother’s Day for brunch, lunch, or even dinner.

 It has all the ingredients of a quiche lorraine wrapped up in light as air crepes.

 The recipe can be easily doubled to make twice this amount for a large crowd.
 I have also frozen the crepes with great results.

 These are rich and decadent, you don’t need many per person to be satisfied.

 Here is a little delicious peek inside.
 Cheese and bacon all enveloped in a light fluffy crepe, this is the best recipe ever!!